UK invoice checklist for service businesses

 Common invoice mistakes to avoid

-Small invoice mistakes can confuse customers, delay payment or make follow-up harder.
+Small invoice mistakes can confuse customers, delay payment and make reminders harder.

 Missing supply date

-Add the date the work or service was supplied.
+Add the date the service was supplied or the work was completed.

 Reusing or skipping invoice numbers

-Keep invoice numbers unique and consistent inside your business.
+Keep invoice numbers unique and consistent for your business.

 Adding VAT when not VAT registered

-Only show VAT when your business is VAT registered and VAT applies.
+Only show VAT separately when your business is VAT registered and VAT applies.

 Using vague descriptions

-Avoid descriptions like "work done".
+Avoid vague descriptions like "work done".
 Explain the service clearly.

 Forgetting customer address

-Include the customer name and address so the invoice is clear.
+Include the customer name and address so the invoice is clear and easy to match.

 No payment due date

-Show when payment is due so the customer knows the deadline.
+Show when payment is due so the customer knows when to pay.

 No payment reference

-Give the customer a clear reference, such as the invoice number.
+Give the customer a clear payment reference, such as the invoice number.

 Treating "I've paid" as confirmed payment

-A customer payment report is not confirmed payment.
-Check your bank account before marking the invoice as paid.
+A customer saying "I've paid" is only an update.
+Check your bank before marking the invoice as paid.

 From checklist to invoice

-A clear invoice should show who is billing, who is being billed, what work was done, the invoice dates, the amount owed, how the customer should pay and the current payment status.
+A clear invoice should show who is billing, who is being billed, what work was done, the invoice dates, the amount due, how to pay and the current payment status.

 - VAT is shown only when applicable